darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 Example(foo=10, bar='abc', is_smth=False)
 ```

-those env vars will be available for access from within launched web server and unit tests during visual debug usage too
+Those env vars will be available for access from within the launched web server and unit tests during visual debug usage too

 # Python with running debug for django

 cd ../django_example && code -r .

-set breakpoint in a view at urls.py and launch Python Django debug, like in this picture below
+set a breakpoint in a view at urls.py and launch Python Django debug, like in this picture below
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/red_breakpoint.png)
 debug for django will work due to the present .vscode/launch.json containing
 ```json